lucified/minard-backend/docs/auth.md

 # Authorization

 Team members *always* have full read / write access to the team's projects.
-In addition, they are able to *view* the previews of any of the so called 'open' teams.
+In addition, they are able to *view* the previews of any *public* projects.

-An open team is any team listed in the `OPEN_TEAM_NAMES` environment variable (multiple team names can be specified with ',' as the separator).
-An open team's previews are accessible without any authentication.